Study of visible-light emission in pure and methane-doped liquid argon: Measurements with liquid argon doped with methane

 Such a characteristic dependence on the CH$_4$ content can be qualitatively explained in the framework of NBrS mechanism.
 Indeed, the NBrS intensity is proportional to the energy of primary ionization electrons (see formula 4 in \cite{Buzulutskov18}).
 When adding CH$_4$ to liquid Ar, the electron energy decreases with the CH$_4$ content due to enhancement of inelastic collisions with CH$_4$ molecules, until they fully dominate at higher contents, thus producing a plateau in CH$_4$ content dependence.

-Finally, with a CH$_4$ content of 1\% (the minimum required for a compact neutron veto detector), the visible light scintillation yield for X-rays is about 13~photon/MeV.
+Finally, with a CH$_4$ content of 1\% (the minimum required for a compact neutron veto detector), the absolute photon yield of visible-light emission for X-rays is about 13~photon/MeV.
 This value seems to be too small for the effective detection of gamma-rays accompanying neutron capture on argon and hydrogen.
 Accordingly, liquid Ar doped with CH$_4$ can hardly be used as a scintillating medium for neutron veto detectors.
 On the other hand, it might be considered to be used in scintillation hadron calorimetry, since methane allows to compensate the calorimeter and thus increase its energy resolution.